wojtekmach/keathley.github.io/_posts/2015-05-31-Building-a-Keyboard.md

 ### Switches

 Keyboard switches are one of the great debates in the hacker world.
-I knew that I was going to be using this in an office setting so while my personal favorite switches are browns I picked up some mx cherry clears for the sake of my co-workers.
+I knew that I was going to be using this in the office so while my personal favorite switches are browns I picked up some mx cherry clears for the sake of my co-workers.

 I cannot emphasize how much I regret this decision.